 1 PPM = 0.05842 gpg

 1 GPG = 17.2 ppm

 The salt used in the brine tank of a water softener does not directly soften the water, but is used to regenerate the resin beads in your water softener.
 These actually soften the water from your well by removing the hard water ions, calcium, magnesium and iron.

 Industrial Water Softeners remove hardness ions from water through ion exchange, which exchanges hardness ions for more harmless ions, such as salt.Hard water is water that has calcium and/or magnesium salts dissolved in it.
 The degree of hardness is directly related to the concentration of these salts.
 Hard water consumes soap and adversely affects washing and cleaning operations in the home and throughout industry.
 Hard water salts form scale in pipe lines, boilers, heat ex changers, hot water heaters, water chillers & UV shells.

 Automatic Clack Head Water SoftenerAutomatic Clack Head Water Softener

-Hard water can be hard on body and your house hold appliances Take the edge off with CLACK USA home water softening systems.
-Each is designed to help reduce water contaminants, scale build up, and electricity use, plus extend the life of your appliances, deliver better-tasting water, and make cleaning easier—from sparkling dishes to softer laundry.
-This Soft water is a natural moisturizer for your hair The leading edge of our water softener is the original made in USA Clack Automatic Digital control head.
+Hard water can be hard on your body and your household appliances Take the edge off with CLACK USA home water softening systems.
+Each is designed to help reduce water contaminants, scale build-up, and electricity use, plus extend the life of your appliances, deliver better-tasting water, and make cleaning easier—from sparkling dishes to softer laundry.
+This Soft water is a natural moisturizer for your hair The leading edge of our water softener is the original made-in-USA Clack Automatic Digital control head.